FMNR Frequently Asked Questions with Tony Rinaudo

 In West Africa and Ethiopia WV is involved in promoting some Australian acacia species and in this case, weed assessments are ongoing.
 Acacia species including A. colei (formerly A. holosericea), A. tumida and A. elachantha were introduced by some W. African governments in the 1970s in response to desertification.
 In over 40 years they have not become weeds in these countries.
 WV is involved in testing and promotion of acacias because of their multi-purpose uses (building poles, fire wood, protection from wind, shade, pollen for honeybees, nitrogen fixing properties, land regeneration, fodder value, human food and income generation) in the poorest regions of the world where malnutrition rates are unacceptable.

 Yes, very much so.
-Within WV operational areas FMNR is practiced in 8 African and 3 Asian countries and spreading.
+Within WV operational areas FMNR is practiced in 25 countries and spreading.
 The World Agroforestry Centre, Africa Regreening Initiative, Africa Forest Forum and other NGOs are promoting FMNR vigorously.
 There are indigenous movements in Mali, Malawi and other places which seem to be spontaneous and independent of external influence.

 In Ethiopia the Soddo community are able to incorporate eco-tourism because FMNR has been done over a large enough area that the water springs have returned and there is now a water fall, birds have returned and the area is now green and beautiful.
 The community has built two huts and fenced an area for tourists to camp in if they wish and they have plans to improve the foot path that tourists would walk on.
 The huts are used to display traditional artefacts and traditions (such as the Ethiopian coffee ceremony).
 They have also sent community members to be trained in how to be guides for eco-tourism.
 The key factors are: